About the projects

 Over twenty years of routine backup has resulted in an unwieldly backlog of Victorian Government emails including 67,000 tapes and 28 petabytes of content.
 Access and retrieval of emails for the purpose of analysis and evidence of decisions can be difficult, expensive and time consuming.
 This compromises the Government’s reputation for transparency and accountability.

-PROV undertook a Proof of Concept project to develop and test a process that could address these failures and be made available for future re-use across departments.
-It involved exploring the use of an eDiscovery tool to review and facilitate disposal of large volumes of emails, including:
+The Proof of Concept project involved exploring the use of an eDiscovery tool to review and facilitate disposal of large volumes of emails, including:

 The tool was used to identify duplicate emails from within the sample, and low-value emails from those remaining after de-duplication.
 To identify low value emails among the remaining sample we reviewed a list of email domains to identify those that would reasonably result in irrelevant, non-business related emails.
 The top results, which included common subscription emails and Google Alerts, were selected and saved as filters.
 The use of Fwd: in the subject line was also used as a filter.